Stocks slip, close year mixed; oil ends ugly 2015 with slight gain

 Some analysts like Goldman Sachs say prices as low as $20 per barrel might be necessary to push enough production out of business and allow the market to rebalance.

-In Asia, Tokyo's Nikkei index, which was closed on Thursday, finished the year up around 9 percent.
+In Asia, Tokyo's Nikkei index, which was closed on Thursday, finished the year up around 9 percent .N225.
 Other Asian markets have been hit by worries about China, the world's second largest economy, and by oil prices near 11-year lows.

-MSCI's broadest index of Asia-Pacific shares outside Japan was up slightly on Thursday but shed nearly 12 percent this year.
-Broader emerging market stocks lost 17 percent in 2015.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up slightly on Thursday but shed nearly 12 percent this year.
+Broader emerging market stocks .MSCIEF lost 17 percent in 2015.

 The outperformance in European and Japanese equities has a lot to do with a strengthening dollar, which has weakened their currencies over the last few years and made their exports more competitive.

-The euro was down 0.6 percent on Thursday, and fell 10 percent against the dollar in 2015.
-Against a basket of major currencies in 2016, the greenback gained 9 percent, with a rebounding jobs market convincing the Federal Reserve to 'lift off' on interest rates earlier this month.
+The euro EUR= was down 0.6 percent on Thursday, and fell 10 percent against the dollar in 2015.
+Against a basket of major currencies in 2016 .DXY, the greenback gained 9 percent, with a rebounding jobs market convincing the Federal Reserve to 'lift off' on interest rates earlier this month.

 "The Fed could come back with a second hike in March, which is not fully priced in, and the dollar should draw fresh support from that," said Richard Franulovich, senior currency strategist at Westpac in New York.